-If you're from a country in the European Union (EU), you can access certain loans to help you cover your study costs and tuition fees.
+If you're from a country in the European Union (EU), you may be able to access certain loans to help you cover your study costs and tuition fees.

 If you're joining an undergraduate course, you can apply for a tuition fee loan to cover your tuition fees while you study.
 This can cover all or part of your tuition fees and is not dependent on your household income.
 The amount you borrow is paid directly to the University on your behalf.